COVID-19 Coping Tips & Resources for Staff & Faculty

 - Johns Hopkins University Coronavirus Resource Center

-- Mental health and wellness apps can help build your coping tools and self-awareness; Sanvello is adding COVID-19 content and is currently making their premium version free; other popular apps are Headspace (a meditation app with a library of guided meditations) and Ten Percent Happier (offers guided meditations, free coronavirus-focused sessions, and a daily virus-focused livestream and Q&A)
+- Mental health and wellness apps can help build your coping tools and self-awareness; Sanvello is adding COVID-19 content and is currently making their premium version free; other popular apps are Headspace (a meditation app with a library of guided meditations) and Ten Percent Happier (offers guided meditations, podcasts, and more)

 - Mindful Movement Sequences is a series of short YouTube videos, each with a different posture for different purposes, offered by the Niroga Institute, an Oakland-based nonprofit that promotes equity through trauma-informed dynamic mindfulness, strengthening resilience and empathy in schools and communities